Matrix Fight Night: Format

 Matrix Fight Night has two formats: International Fight Night and MFN Contenders.
 International Fight Night showcases the best talent from India and abroad, while MFN Contenders serves as a feeder event for International Fight Night.

 The first MFN Contenders event took place in September 2022 in Hyderabad.
 The three-day event witnessed over 400 fighters competing in various weight categories to earn the MFN Contract.

 Events list

-MFN has hosted 16 events as of March.
-MFN 14, the latest event, took place February 2025 at Siri For Auditorium, New Delhi.
+MFN has hosted 17 events as of March 2026.
+MFN 17, the latest event, took place in August 2025 in Greater Noida.
 Each event features 12 bouts.